Optimization and Identification of Lattice Quantizers: Stochastic Gradient Descent

 \section{Stochastic Gradient Descent}

-The starting point for optimization by stochastic gradient descent is to write the objective function as the expected value of a real function of (i) a set of random variables with a given distribution and (ii) a set of deterministic variables, whose values are to be optimized.
-The gradient of this real function with respect to the deterministic variables is calculated.
+The starting point for minimization by stochastic gradient descent (SGD) is to write the objective function as the expected value of a real function of (i) a set of random variables with a given distribution and (ii) a set of deterministic variables, whose values are to be optimized.
+The gradient of this real function with respect to the deterministic variables is calculated, or if the exact gradient is not known, the gradient of a Monte-Carlo estimate of the objective function serves as a surrogate.
 The distribution of the random variables does not have to be known analytically, as long as an algorithmic procedure is available to generate random samples.
 Independent samples are generated sequentially using this procedure, and for every sample, the deterministic variables are shifted a small step in the direction of the negative gradient.
-In this section, theory is developed for applying stochastic gradient descent to NSM minimization.
+In this section, theory is developed for applying SGD to NSM minimization.
 This leads to our lattice construction algorithm, whose implementation is described in the next section.